 Currently, we have 84 master's degree students and 137 Ph.D. students.

-We welcomed 59 new graduate students this Fall from the following countries: China, India, South Korea, Thailand, Turkey, and the United States.
+We welcomed 59 new graduate students last Fall from the following countries: China, India, South Korea, Thailand, Turkey, and the United States.

 Fall 2013 Commencement